springer-j/rps/README.md

 [2/28/23] Added a bunch of stuff.
 Pretty much entirely functional, aside from
           a few critical errors here and there.
 Beginning work on data validation and bugs.

+[3/1/23] Added input validation and smoothed out the big critical failure points.
+         Probably as much as I'm going to do with this project.